lurisan/Blog/README.md

 - Robonix
 - NSEC
 - Exclusive streaming on youtube: [Robonix NSEC](https://www.youtube.com/watch?v=Pj8ugDiyyRo)
-- Like, Share, Subscribe to our channel
+- Like, Share, and Subscribe to our channel
 <br />
 <br />